Does Delek US Holdings (DK) Pay a Dividend? (2026)

 Yes.
 Delek US recently raised its quarterly dividend to about $0.255 per share, or roughly $1.02 per share annualized.
 Because refining earnings are cyclical, the sustainability of the payout depends on refining margins and cash flow.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with DK's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with DK's investor relations page or your broker before acting on them.